Oversight and management of GHG emissions

 The Company's investment criteria promote investments in value-accretive opportunities and projects that align with Galp’s strategy, ESG standards, and regulations.
 This ensures that projects are resilient, deliver favourable returns, and adhere to the Company's risk appetite, strategic objectives and sustainability guidelines and policies.

-Each material project undergoes an evaluation, including alignment with the EU’s Sustainable Investment Taxonomy and an ESG risk analysis, incorporating the impact of GHG emissions and other ESG risks into the forecast of the project’s Free Cash Flow.
+Before its approval, each material project undergoes an evaluation, including alignment with the EU’s Sustainable Investment Taxonomy and an ESG risk analysis, that incorporates the impact of GHG emissions and other ESG risks into the forecast of the project’s Free Cash Flow.

 Integrating carbon pricing in investment approval